 Google, Apple asked if apps like TikTok must disclose foreign ties

-WASHINGTON, Dec 13 (Reuters) - The chair of a U.S. congressional panel wrote to Alphabet's GOOGL.O Google and to Apple AAPL.O on Friday to ask what if any disclosures mobile apps are required to make regarding overseas ties, a concern that follows reports of Chinese investment in popular apps such as TikTok and Grindr.
+WASHINGTON, Dec 13 (Reuters) - The chair of a congressional panel wrote letters to Alphabet's GOOGL.O Google and to Apple AAPL.O on Friday to ask what if any disclosures mobile apps are required to make regarding overseas ties, a concern that follows reports of Chinese investment in popular apps like TikTok and Grindr.

-Rep. Stephen Lynch, chairman of a subcommittee of the House of Representatives Oversight Committee, said in a statement that he had asked both Google and Apple to tell Congress whether they required app developers to disclose any non-U.S. ties.
+Rep. Stephen Lynch, the chairman of a subcommittee of the House of Representatives Oversight Committee, said in a statement that he had asked both Google and Apple to inform Congress whether they required app developers to disclose any non-U.S. ties.

 Concern over China acquiring sensitive data about U.S. citizens through social media apps is one of several sore areas in relations between the United States and China even as U.S. President Donald Trump's trade war with China fans suspicion between the world's two largest economies.

-"Recent press reports have shed light on allegations that certain foreign companies and developers may be providing sensitive data on U.S. citizens via their mobile applications to their host governments, thereby creating significant national security risks," Lynch wrote in similar letters to Google chief executive Sundar Pichai and Apple's Tim Cook.
+"Recent press reports have shed light on allegations that certain foreign companies and developers may be providing sensitive data on U.S. citizens via their mobile applications to their host governments, thereby creating significant national security risks," Lynch wrote in similar letters to Google CEO Sundar Pichai and Apple CEO Tim Cook.

-"U.S. laws permit mobile applications to collect massive amounts of personal information about their users," the letters said, noting that some of the data is sensitive.
+"U.S. laws permit mobile applications to collect massive amounts of personal information about their users," the letters said, noting that some of it is sensitive.

 CFIUS has sought assurances that personal data held by TikTok is stored securely in the United States and will not be compromised by Chinese authorities.